remylenoir/drop-the-beat/README.md

     // ... and so on
 ```

-I've mapped the keys/values in order to assign the values as arguments in the constructors.
+The keys/values are mapped in order to assign them as arguments in the constructors.

 ```javascript
 const TYPES_ARRAY = Object.entries(loop_types).map(types => {